 The law school building is locked for security purposes.
 If you need to come to the law school, please remember to bring your N31 key to access the building, a mask to wear around the building and your Bruin ID card.
 Security officers may ask to see identification.

 Is the Law Library open?

-The Law Library is closed to visitors at this time , as is required by current DPH guidelines.
-The Law Library is, however, offering remote services to faculty.
+The Law Library reopened at 25% capacity on March 8, 2021.
+The Law Library is also offering remote services to faculty.
 For more information see: Library Services for Faculty.

 UCLA employees, including students employed by the university and those who work in our PreK-12 facilities, are now eligible to receive COVID-19 vaccinations.
 To the extent that supplies allow, employees will be invited to schedule vaccination appointments through UCLA Health.
 Invitations will be sent with priority given to members of our community based on the level of contact they have with on-site individuals, the variety of work locations they visit and where they fall on a social vulnerability index developed by UCLA researchers.
 Please note that at this time students who are not employed by the university are not eligible for the vaccine in California, but we remain committed to offering these students the vaccine when it becomes available to them.

 Employees may also book vaccination appointments via California’s My Turn portal, which allows individuals to schedule appointments at locations throughout the state close to where they live.
 We encourage everyone in the UCLA community to get the vaccine as early as possible, wherever that may be.
 For most, it may be faster to schedule an appointment through My Turn since the number of doses UCLA is expected to receive will be far fewer than the number of eligible employees.